Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Interaction**: Added annotations and structure to assist team members

 **Reflection**:
-TDD helped me focus on writing code that’s clean and predictable.
-It was challenging at first, but seeing everything work as expected felt great—and it’ll definitely help when working in a team.
+TDD helped me focus on writing intentional and testable logic.
+It was hard to follow at first, but worth it.
+These reusable components will support future iterations in the Canon pipeline and help teammates build upon consistent logic.

 ---